wuhanstudio/interpretable-ml-covid-19/README.md

 **Decision Trees** unfortunately makes a wrong prediction, because it thinks even though the patient is having a fever (38.4), but the CRP and NTproBNP is not high enough to be severe.

 ![](./shap_rf_5.jpg)

+> The raw dataset comes from hospitals in China, including 92 patients contracted COVID-19.
+> Our Research Ethics Committee waived written informed consent for this retrospective study that evaluated de-identified data and involved no potential risk to patients.
+All of the data of patients have been anonymized before analysis.